 An important part of selecting a colour is understanding the colour's Light Reflectance Value (LRV).
-LRV refers to how light or dark a paint colour will look on a scale of 0 (black) to 100 (white).
-The higher the LRV number is, the lighter the colour is.
-The lower the LRV number, the darker the colour.
-The LRV recommended for CoreClad® is greater than 40.
-Any colour with an LRV less than 40 is not recommend for CoreClad® and runs the risk of reducing the durability and lifespan of the panel.
+LRV refers to how a light or dark paint colour will look on a scale of 0 (black) to 100 (white).
+The higher the LRV number, the lighter the colour.
+The colour LRV recommended for CoreClad is greater than 40.

+Any colour with a LRV less than 40 runs the risk of reducing the durability and lifespan of the sheet.

-- Using colours with an LRV of less than 40 i.e. dark colours, homeowners can expect an increased level of coating maintenance over the life of the cladding when compared to using lighter colours. - In addition, using darker colours increases the risk of issues such as face checking (See Face Checking).
+- Using colours with an LRV of less than 40 i.e., dark colours, homeowners need to increase the level of coating maintenance over the lifetime of the cladding when compared to lighter colours. - In addition, using dark colours increases the risk of issues such as face checking (see Face Checking page 8).